VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 It is not possible to have a transaction in Windows Azure that spans persisting the **RegistrationProcessManager** to storage and sending the command.
-Therefore the team decided to save any failed commands that the process manager sends, and to automatically retry those commands the next time that the system loads the process manager from storage.
+Therefore the team decided to save all the commands that the process manager generates, and to use another process to handle sending the commands reliably.

 > **MarkusPersona:** The migration utility for moving to the V3 release
 > updates the database schema to accomodate the new storage requirement.

-The following code sample from the **SqlProcessDataContext** class shows how the system persists the failed commands along with the state of the process manager:
+The following code sample from the **SqlProcessDataContext** class shows how the system persists all the commands along with the state of the process manager:

 ```Cs